Eleanor Glynn: Biography

 Glynn started learning piano in Oxfordshire and attended The Virtuoso songwriting contest held in Reading in 2004.
 Glynn was part of the Miss World 2006 talent show; performing "Since U Been Gone", hosted in Wrocław.
 This was followed by a performance at City of Music.

 Glynn has taken part in the filming of two music videos, the first was for Chico's "Curvy Cola Bottle Body Baby" (which was filmed at Pinewood); the second was for Zak Knight's "All Over Again" (produced and directed by company Pixelloft).

 Glynn recorded a 2007 Rugby World Cup song with a group called 'The Miss England Girls', entitled "Come on England (Time for Glory)"; this was recorded and released with ShaileRyde.

 Beauty pageant career

 Glynn won Miss SIXTV Oxfordshire in 2003, and participated in Miss England 2004, which was held in London.
 She also won Miss Oxfordshire in 2005 and participated in Miss England 2006, which was held in Leicester, winning the competition.
 She then participated in Miss World 2006, which was held in Poland, and represented Great Britain in the Miss Europe 2006 competition in Ukraine.
+She was a member of the judging panel of Miss England 2008.